 Dr. Shafaat Rabbani is a Professor of Medicine at McGill University Montreal, Canada.
-He is also associate member of Departments of Physiology at Oncology at McGill University Health Centre.
+He is also associate member of Departments of Physiology, Oncology and Human Genetics at McGill University Health Centre.
 Dr. Rabbani received his medical education at King Edward Medical College Lahore Pakistan.
 His research led to the characterization of Parathyroid Hormone Related Peptide as the main pathogenetic factor responsible of hypercalcemia of malignancy.
-He developed several syngenic and xenograft models of breast and prostate cancer which mimicked the ability of these malignancies to metastasize to the skeleton.
-Pioneering work carried out in his laboratory led to identification Urokinase as a mitogen for cells of the osteoblast phenotype and a key protease involved in tumor invasion, growth and metastasis.
+He developed several syngeneic and xenograft models of breast and prostate cancer which mimicked the ability of these malignancies to metastasize to the skeleton.
+Pioneering work carried out in his laboratory led to identification Urokinase as a mitogen for cells of the osteoblast phenotype and a key protease involved in tumor invasion, growth, and metastasis.
 His group was the first to demonstrate the role of DNA methylation as a key molecular mechanism regulating urokinase gene transcription.
 Dr. Rabbani serves as a reviewer for several high impact journals and on several study sections in Canada and United States.
 Dr. Rabbani has issued and filed patents in his area of expertise which has continued to be the role of growth factors and proteases in skeletal metastasis.
-Over the years he has served as a consultant and member if the scientific advisory board to of number biotechnology and pharmaceutical companies in Canada and United States.
+Over the years he has served as a consultant and member if the scientific advisory board of a number biotechnology and pharmaceutical companies in Canada and United States.

 Epigenetics, DNA methylation, breast Cancer, prostate Cancer, urokinase, osteoporosis, DNA methylation, parathyroid hormone related peptide

 Research or Clinical Activities